A Series of Reviews: Some of The Greatest Software Available For Your Mac

 The first five are related to this site, and I thought it would make sense to “start here” and work my way “out”.
 The sixth app, SuperDuper!, is sort-of in a class of it’s own within the list, so I thought I’d put it in the middle.

-The final three are not pay-for apps (heck, one isn’t even an application at all), but since I use them constantly I thought I would share a bit of how I use them.
+The final three are free apps (heck, one isn’t even an application at all), but since I use them constantly I thought I would share a bit of how I use them.